PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-07 05:37:11
+Last updated: 2024-04-07 05:37:44
-Random Quote: So roll me further bitch! - Jesse Pinkman
+Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin